Concept · committed · confidence 0.88

 Claims

-- Coppice regrowth in broadleaf trees proceeds from epicormic buds (bud precursors in the vascular cambium under the bark of the cut stem base), not from root suckers. (confidence 0.92; sources: CIT-VR-01)
+- Coppice regrowth in broadleaf trees proceeds from epicormic buds (bud precursors in the vascular cambium under the bark of the cut stem base), not from root suckers. (confidence 0.92)

-- The trigger for epicormic bud activation is the removal of apical dominance: the cut aerial stem had been producing inhibitory plant hormone analogues (principally auxin) that suppressed lateral and dormant bud growth; cutting removes this inhibitory signal and dormant cambium bud precursors develop into new shoots. (confidence 0.9; sources: CIT-VR-01)
+- The trigger for epicormic bud activation is the removal of apical dominance: the cut aerial stem had been producing inhibitory plant hormone analogues (principally auxin) that suppressed lateral and dormant bud growth; cutting removes this inhibitory signal and dormant cambium bud precursors develop into new shoots. (confidence 0.9)

-- First-year regrowth from coppiced hazel stools can reach 1–2 m, substantially outpacing seedling growth, because the root system retains its full resource base from the pre-coppicing tree. (confidence 0.88; sources: CIT-VR-01)
+- First-year regrowth from coppiced hazel stools can reach 1–2 m, substantially outpacing seedling growth, because the root system retains its full resource base from the pre-coppicing tree. (confidence 0.88)

 Connections